cortado-mobile-solutions/apidoc-mdm/docs/auth.md

 # Authentication

 This section describes the authentication process with the Cortado MDM API.
-In order to get access to the API, you need to obtain an access token first.
-An access token can be issued for admin or user access.
+In order to get access to the API, you need to obtain an **access token** first.
+An access token can be issued for **admin or user access**.

 A user token can only be used for managing devices of the authenticated user.
 An admin token grants access to all devices of the managed tenant.

+Parameters:
+- *username*: the Cortado MDM user/admin e-mail address
+- *password*: the Cortado MDM password of the admin/user
+- *mtcid*: the unique id of your Cortado MDM tenant

-## User Authentication Request
+### User Authentication Request

 ```json
 POST /ccrest/publicapi/v2/user/login HTTP/1.1